 Anika to Issue Fourth Quarter and Year-End 2022 Financial Results on Monday, March 6, 2023

-/EIN News/ -- BEDFORD, Mass., Feb.
-21, 2023 (GLOBE NEWSWIRE) -- Anika Therapeutics, Inc. (NASDAQ: ANIK), a global joint preservation company in early intervention orthopedics, today announced that the Company plans to issue its fourth quarter and year-end 2022 financial results after the close of the market on Monday, March 6, 2023 and hold its investor conference call on the same day, at 5:00 p.m.
+BEDFORD, Mass., Feb.
+21, 2023 (GLOBE NEWSWIRE) -- Anika Therapeutics, Inc. ANIK, a global joint preservation company in early intervention orthopedics, today announced that the Company plans to issue its fourth quarter and year-end 2022 financial results after the close of the market on Monday, March 6, 2023 and hold its investor conference call on the same day, at 5:00 p.m.
 ET to discuss its financial results and business highlights.

 The conference call can be accessed by dialing 1-877-407-0792 (toll-free domestic) or 1-201-689-8263 (international) and providing the conference ID number 13735624.
 A live audio webcast will be available in the Investor Relations section of Anika's website, www.anika.com.
 An accompanying slide presentation also can be accessed via the Anika website.
 The call will be archived and accessible on the same website shortly after its conclusion.